 STEP 15: Final walk-through with contractor

-It is now time to review whether the contractor has delivered his side of the bargain.
-Inspect the condo with your contractor within an hour or two.
+It is now time to review whether the technician has delivered his side of the bargain.
+Inspect the condo with your technician within an hour or two.
 You can make the final payment at this juncture.